 All project recipients must:

-Submit project description and curriculum vitae as described below, as a single PDF to Boniuk Institute Department Coordinator Kate Eubanks by 5pm CST on April 15, 2019.
+To apply, submit application materials listed below as a single PDF to Boniuk Institute Department Coordinator Kate Eubanks by 5pm CST on April 15, 2020.
 Late or incomplete applications will not be considered.
-Award notifications will be made by May 15, 2019.
-Awards expire on June 30, 2020.
+Award notifications will be made by May 15, 2020.
+Awards expire on June 30, 2021.

-Project description (not to exceed 1000 words) which includes the following information:
+Project description (not to exceed 1,000 words) that includes the following information: